 When starting out as a lash artist, focus on finding your niche audience in your local area.
 Know the area you’re operating your lash salon from, like the back of your hand.
 When you know who you are catering your services to, it will make you strategize effectively.
 Cross-promote your business with a local hair or nail salon or a spa.
 You could keep an eye out for events in your area and network to promote your services.

 Blogs can be your hero to impress Google algorithms to bump up your business to the top of the search results.
-It will drive traffic to your website, create leads, and establish your authority.
-You can schedule a blog once every fortnight and explore topics you think would be relevant to your audience.
-You could provide them tips on looking after their lashes or review lash products, or just talk about the latest lash trends.
+It will drive traffic to your website, create leads, and establish your authority online through keyword rankings.
+You can schedule a blog once every fortnight and explore topics you think would be relevant to your audience, like tips on looking after their lashes or review lash products, or just talk about the latest lash trends.